parthsuresh/parthsuresh/README.md

 I'm Parth, a Research Data Scientist at Facebook.

-I am interested in deep learning for medical images, computer vision, adversarial machine learning and reinforcement learning; you will find some repositories related to these topics on my account.
+Some of my topics of interest include Machine Learning for Software Engineering, Natural Language Processing and Computer Vision for Medical Imaging; you will find some repositories related to these topics on my account.

 <!--